-These no sugar-added almond butter mini muffins are super easy to make since all the ingredients are simply tossed into the blender before being baked.
-They make a delicious and healthy bite-sized snack for the whole family and are great for baby-led weaning or as a finger food for toddlers! {Gluten-free, vegetarian & no sugar-added}
+These no sugar-added mini almond butter muffins are super easy to make since all the ingredients are simply tossed into the blender before being baked.
+They make a delicious and healthy bite-sized morning or afternoon snack for the whole family and are great for baby-led weaning or as a finger food for toddlers! {Gluten-free, vegetarian & no sugar-added}

 Table of Contents

-- Healthy: These mini blender muffins contain no added sugar since they’re naturally sweetened with dates.
-They’re also a good source of soluble fibre since they’re made with oats and contain healthy fats and protein from the almond butter.
+- Healthy ingredients: These mini almond butter oatmeal muffins contain no added sugar since they’re naturally sweetened with dates.
+They’re also a good source of soluble fibre since they’re made with oats and contain healthy fats and protein from the use of almond butter.

-- Kid-friendly: These muffins are baby, toddler and older kid approved!
-They’re perfect for breakfast, popping into lunches or for a portable mess-free on the go snack.
+- Kid-friendly: These delicious muffins are baby, toddler and older kid approved!
+They have a great texture and are perfect for breakfast, popping into lunches or for a portable mess-free on the go snack.

 - Quick and easy: Made with simple everyday ingredients, it only takes a few minutes to whip up a batch of these mini muffins before they get baked to delicious perfection.

-- Make ahead: This is a great recipe to store in the freezer.
+- Make ahead: This is a wonderful recipe to store in the freezer.
 It makes up a big batch and they’re super quick to defrost.

 Ingredient Notes